Ivan Diaz Bosphorus Cymbals Artist

 3.- Our ears.

 After many years of teaching I ́ve realized that only very few, extremely gifted players have these 3 elements by default, so even though these players become amazing performers, they might not have the ability to explain how to develop those skills because it ́s something they already had as a part of their natural talent.
-That made it very difficult for the “average” drummer to get guidance on how to achieve such high level in an area that has been, in my opinion, highly overlooked.
+That makes it very difficult for the “not super rhythmically talented” drummer/musician to get guidance on how to achieve such high level in an area that has been, in my opinion, highly overlooked.

 Although there are great methods on the market today, they are basically geared towards the development of coordination.
 In my experience, there are some basic steps to take before studying that type of material.
 If we think about our limbs as four separate drummers and our brain as a “master drummer”, then coordination exercises should not be the first step.
 First, the “master drummer” (brain) should develop a strong sense of time and pulse and a deep understanding of subdivisions and basic rhythmic figures.
 Then, we need to train each of the four drummers (limbs) to perform those subdivisions and figures in time and with a great feel.
 Then and only then should we move on to coordinate this “drummers ensemble ”to play and perform as a tight unit.
 Ritmia will provide exercises to cover these first steps based on the basic concept from which the drumset and drumset playing were born: 4 drummers in 1.